Robinsoncarrasquero/Eva360/README.md

 In the 360° feedback the inputs originate from many directions (superiors, colleagues, subordinates or internal and external customers) in a structured way along with relevant competencies, helping us successfully map the employee’s potential.

+You get an evaluation in just one minute.

 ## MODULES SYSTEMS 360° FEEDBACK?
 - Dictionary of Competencies
 - Models